No Action Will Be Taken Against Ex-Miami Officer Involved In Rough Arrest Of Handcuffed Pregnant Woman

 “The letters will still be written.
 Although the state attorney didn’t move forward in the past, nothing preclude her from doing it now,” said Jacobs.
 “There’s been many of cases that have gone forward without the victim or the person that has been harmed, just for a good public policy.”

-But despite what the state attorney does, panel members like Ray say something needs to happen to prevent similar behavior.MORE NEWS: Landlord Notifications About Rent Being Raised To Change In Miami-Dade
+But despite what the state attorney does, panel members like Ray say something needs to happen to prevent similar behavior.MORE NEWS: FIU Unveils Statue Of Student Alexa Duran Who Died In Deadly Bridge Collapse 4 Years Ago

 “There’s no incentive for officers not to use excessive force or commit agree just acts like the ones we seen on this particular video if they’re allowed to resign and still get their pension while the investigation is going on as like a taxpayer vacation,” added Ray.